sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 });
 ```

 This approach is problematic.
 The delay will always be a random number.
 A number that is good enough on a developer’s machine at the time of writing the code.
 But it can be too long or too short at any other time and in any other environment.
-When it’s too long, our test will run longer than necessary.
+When it’s too long, our tests will run longer than necessary.
 When it’s too short, our tests will break.
 This makes tests flaky.

 A better approach would be _polling_: waiting for something, like a new text on a page, by checking it multiple times with short intervals, until it’s there.
 Testing Library has the [`waitFor()` method](https://testing-library.com/docs/dom-testing-library/api-async#waitfor):